 salt and pepper to taste

 Cook the lamb in a big soup pot.
 When cooked add the butter and all the chopped herbs and onions.
 Add enough water to make soup. [ I think I added 8-10 cups of water.]
 Simmer for 1 hour or longer.
 Meanwhile, whisk together the Avgolemono sauce.
 Shortly before serving, slowly add some of the broth to the avgolemono sauce a little at a time, stirring constantly so that the eggs do not curdle.
 Then add the mixture to the soup pot, and stir constantly.
 Add salt and pepper to taste.
 Serve immediately.
-(I always make mine ahead of time and my eggs always curdle.
+(I always make mine ahead of time and my eggs always curdle from sitting in the crock pot so long.
 Its still wonderful, though!)